InnovAnon-Inc/InnovAnon-Inc.github.io/_posts/2019-10-14-transition.md

 During the transition to post-civilization:

-- slash and burn warfare is a common tactic used by enemy factions.
+- Slash and burn warfare is a common tactic used by enemy factions.

-- nuclear bombs are detonated in the oceans to cause tsunamis that annihilate coastal civilizations.
+- Nuclear bombs are detonated in the oceans to cause tsunamis that annihilate coastal civilizations.

-- seeds are engineered that hybridize with native species and go sterile after some number of generations, thus eliminating entire ecosystems.
+- Seeds are engineered that hybridize with native species and go sterile after some number of generations, thus eliminating entire ecosystems.

-- crops are irradiated to eradicate entire populations.
+- Crops are irradiated to eradicate entire populations.

-- electronic systems that manage infrastructure are compromised and disabled en masse, resulting in widespread panic that must be quelled by increasing the scope and cost of the government.
+- Electronic systems that manage infrastructure are compromised and disabled en masse, resulting in widespread panic that must be quelled by increasing the scope and cost of the government.

-- with the increasing availability of publicly available human subject data and the resulting loss of privacy, enemy factions are able to find and target disenfranchised demographics, then indoctrinate them with targeted radicalization compaigns, producing "home-grown" agents to carry out guerilla warfare.
+- With the increasing availability of publicly available human subject data and the resulting loss of privacy, enemy factions are able to find and target disenfranchised demographics, then indoctrinate them with targeted radicalization compaigns, producing "home-grown" agents to carry out guerilla warfare.

-- enemy factions' members with high potential and influence are targeted with advanced persistent reprogramming efforts.
+- Enemy factions' members with high potential and influence are targeted with advanced persistent reprogramming efforts.
   Factors in their lives are manipulated to disadvantage them, reducing their ability to make beneficial contributions to their nation.